 The United States is the largest coffee consuming country in the world and a key geographic market for Swiss Water.
-According to the National Coffee Association's ("NCA") 2020 US Coffee Data Trends Report, 62% of the population drinks coffee daily, making coffee the most consumed beverage, outpacing water, soft drinks, and tea.
+According to the National Coffee Association's ("NCA") 2021 US Coffee Data Trends Report, 58% of the population drinks coffee daily, making coffee the most consumed beverage, outpacing water, soft drinks, and tea.

-Gourmet coffees are premium varieties of coffees, particularly Arabica.
-Gourmet coffee beverages include coffee brewed from high-quality coffee as well as coffee drinks such as espressos, cappuccinos, and lattes.
-Gourmet coffee growth was flat.
-The NCA study notes that a significant, 39% of the population, was drinking gourmet coffee "in the past day".
+Specialty coffees are premium varieties of coffees, particularly Arabica.
+Specialty coffee beverages include coffee brewed from high-quality coffee as well as coffee drinks such as espressos, cappuccinos, and lattes.
+The NCA study notes that a significant, 36% of the population, was drinking Specialty coffee "in the past day".1